Serge Demeyer | Teaching | Research | Publications | Non-Academic | E-mail Feedback

 Tutorial Notes

 Below you can find the most recent copy of the slides used during the tutorial.
-This is the version as presented during the SENECAs "Writing and Moving on" Seminar for PhD students (June 2016, Madrid, Spain).
+The long version as presented in Ulster University 2022; the short version as presented on GRASCOMP in 2024

 Goals and Objectives